j-alex-hanson/speedy-splat/README.md

 * `SCENE_MODEL_PATH` is the path to the pretrained 3D-GS model.

-* `ONLY_RAW_KERNEL_TIMES` is a boolean (`true`|`false`) variable that when true returns only raw kernel time per image.
+* `ONLY_RAW_KERNEL_TIMES` is a boolean (`true`|`false`) variable.
+When true, the kernel only returns raw kernel time per image.

 This script returns all metrics reported in Speedy-Splat for a pretrained model located in `SCENE_MODEL_PATH` with corresponding data in `SCENE_DATA_PATH`.
 The metrics will be written to a CSV file located in `SCENE_MODEL_PATH/<train|test>/ours_<iteration>/metrics.csv`, where `train`|`test` is the corresponding dataset split and `iteration` is the model checkpoint iteration.

-If `ONLY_RAW_KERNEL_TIMES` is set to `true` the script will instead generate a `kernel_times.csv` file in the same directory as `metrics.csv` with each row in the CSV corresponding to the raw kernel time recorded in milliseconds to render the corresponding image.
-Currently, this script renders and records each image in the dataset sequentially, then repeats this 20 times.
+If `ONLY_RAW_KERNEL_TIMES` is set to `true`. then the script will generate a `kernel_times.csv` file instead in the same directory as `metrics.csv`.
+Each row in the CSV records the raw kernel time to render the corresponding image in milliseconds.
+Currently, this script sequentially renders and records each image in the dataset, then repeats this process 20 times.

 ## Results
 <img src="assets/speedy_splat_comparison.png" alt="Speedy Splat Comparison"/>